jllerenac/aws-bootcamp-cruddur-2023/journal/week1.md

 In the folder `backend-flask` create the file `Dockerfile` which should have the following content

+The comments are optional but recommended

 ```
+# slim buster is an image from the docker hub
 FROM python:3.10-slim-buster

+# directory where we want to work
 WORKDIR /backend-flask

+# copies from outside of container to inside
 COPY requirements.txt requirements.txt
 RUN pip3 install -r requirements.txt

+#first period outside the container and the second one is inside
 COPY . .

 ENV FLASK_ENV=development

+# to expose the port outside the container
 EXPOSE ${PORT}
 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]